Latest From Our Articles

 Leaky gut syndrome and Lyme disease

-What happens in leaky gut syndrome (LGS)?
+What happens in leaky gut syndrome?

 Intestinal cells diffuse chloride, potassium, magnesium, sodium, and free fatty acids.
 Amino acids, fatty acids, glucose, minerals, and vitamins all pass through cells by a different method known as active transport.